 Thanks to major collections including photos, drawings, sculptures and paintings, the visual arts are excellently represented in the Stadtmuseum Berlin.
 On the one hand, they document the history of the city of Berlin – for example, in photographs of the city from the early 20th century, or in views of the city from the graphic collection.
-On the other, they demonstrate the excellence of Berlin artists in paintings from the Berlin Secession art group led by Max Liebermann or in works from the sculptural school going from Schadow to Begas.
+On the other, they demonstrate the excellence of Berlin artists in paintings from the Berlin Secession art group or in works from the sculptural school ranging from Schadow to Begas.

 The collections on everyday life reflect the history of Berliners and therefore also the history of Berlin as a city.
 They include objects from mass culture such as household objects and technical devices.
 We also present archaeological discoveries from the flats and streets of Berlin around 1800.
 Daily life is also represented by documents and objects from the daily lives of children and teenagers, such as toys from Berlin nurseries.
 All these objects have a story to tell about life in this city.